1000 E. University Avenue

 Ellesworth (Maine) American

-Now in his twenty-fourth year as Music Director and Conductor of the University of Wyoming Symphony Orchestra, Michael Griffith brings to his concerts a wealth of experience and a wide repertoire, ranging from the early Baroque to twenty-two world premieres.
-Guest conducting engagements have included Orquestra Petrobras Pro Musica in Rio de Janeiro, orchestras in Chicago and Cleveland, and along the Front Range Denver's Mercury Ensemble, the Ft.
-Collins Symphony, Cheyenne Symphony, Opera Fort Collins, Colorado Music Festival (Boulder), Longmont Symphony, Powder River Symphony, and Broomfield Symphony.
+Now in his twenty-fifth year as Music Director of the University of Wyoming Symphony Orchestra, Michael Griffith brings to his concerts a wealth of experience and a wide repertoire, ranging from the early Baroque to twenty-two world premieres.
+Guest conducting engagements have ranged from New York’s Times Square and Orquestra Petrobras Pro Musica in Rio de Janeiro to orchestras in Chicago and Cleveland, and along the Front Range of the Rockies, Denver’s Mercury Ensemble, the Ft.
+Collins Symphony, Cheyenne Symphony, Opera Fort Collins, Boulder’s Colorado Music Festival, Longmont Symphony, Powder River Symphony, and Broomfield Symphony.
 His Canadian concert venues have included Toronto, London, Sudbury, and North Bay, and in 2007 he led the UW Symphony in a week-long concert tour of Bolivia.
-With younger musicians has conducted All-State and other honors ensembles and clinics from the Atlantic coast to the Rocky Mountains and in Canada as well.
+With younger musicians has conducted All-State and other honors ensembles and clinics from the Atlantic coast to the Rocky Mountains and in China and Canada as well.

 Dr. Griffith inherited his musical talent from his paternal grandmother Rose Brandt, a leading soprano in the Vienna Folksoper early in the 20th century.
-Born in New York City of Viennese parents, he grew up in Cleveland, where he studied oboe with Harvey McGuire and Robert Zupnic of The Cleveland Orchestra.
-His conducting teachers were Charles Bruck at the world-renowned Pierre Monteux School near Bar Harbor, Maine, Dennis Burkh and Kenneth Bloomquist at Michigan State University, and Giora Bernstein at the University of Colorado, where he earned his doctorate.
+He grew up in Cleveland, where he studied oboe with Harvey McGuire and Robert Zupnic of The Cleveland Orchestra.
+His conducting teachers were Charles Bruck at the world-renowned Pierre Monteux School near Bar Harbor, Maine, Kenneth Bloomquist and Dennis Burkh at Michigan State University, and Giora Bernstein at the University of Colorado, where he earned his doctorate.